ODEP - Office of Disability Employment Policy

 Add Us In Consortia

-Each AUI consortium is unique in structure and focus, according to needs of each community, and leadership.
-AUI consortia vary in size from 4 to 17 members and the composition includes universities, vocational rehabilitation (VR) agencies, business organizations, disability organizations, lgbt organizations, and juvenile justice, workforce, and other government agencies.
-Consortia employment outcomes encompass internships or summer jobs, customized employment, competitive employment, and entrepreneurship.
+Each AUI consortium was unique in structure and focus, according to the needs of each community, and leadership.
+AUI consortia varied in size from 4 to 17 members and the composition included universities, vocational rehabilitation (VR) agencies, business organizations, disability organizations, LGBTQ organizations, juvenile justice, workforce, and other government agencies.
+Consortia employment outcomes encompassed internships or summer jobs, customized employment, competitive employment, and entrepreneurship.

-Most grantees are implementing a general model that has parallel tracks in engaging businesses and preparing clients, culminating in matching client skills to employer needs.
-However, AUI outcomes are not just jobs and employment but increased awareness, capacity, and systems change.
-ODEP has been particularly interested in capturing effective practices and strategies.
+Most grantees were implementing a general model that had parallel tracks in engaging businesses and preparing clients, culminating in matching client skills to employer needs.
+However, AUI outcomes were not only jobs and employment, but also increased awareness, capacity, and systems change.
+ODEP was particularly interested in capturing effective practices and strategies.